-- Being withdrawn, isolation from other children, regressing to the behaviour of a younger child, lack of concentration, signs of depression, obsessive behaviour, failure to seek comfort when hurt
+- Being withdrawn, isolating from other children, regressing to the behaviour of a younger child, lack of concentration, signs of depression, obsessive behaviour, failure to seek comfort when hurt

 - Low self esteem, self injury, unease or unusual behaviour with men/women, soiling, inappropriate sexualised play/drawings, the sexual harassment of other children

-- Staff should report any incident of sexualised play to the relevant head of school, even if it seems to be part of the natural maturing process.
-It is important that HoS have all information about sexualised play in order that a full picture of frequency and type of play can be taken into account so that a full picture can be built of the child and his/her possible needs.
+- Staff should report any incident of sexualised play to the relevant Headteacher, even if it seems to be part of the natural maturing process.
+It is important that Headteachers have all information about sexualised play in order that a full picture of frequency and type of play can be taken into account.
+This will ensure that a full picture can be built of the child and his/her possible needs.

 Things said by or about children

 - That they have been beaten, hit with an implement, improbable/inconsistent explanations